Lutterworth

-Lutterworth is a market town and civil parish in the Harborough district of Leicestershire, England.
+Lutterworth is an historic market town and civil parish in the Harborough district of Leicestershire, England.
 The town is located in southern Leicestershire, close to the borders with Warwickshire and Northamptonshire.
-It is located 6.5 mi north of Rugby, Warwickshire and 12 mi south of Leicester.

-At the 2021 UK census, the civil parish of Lutterworth had a population of 10,833.
-The built up area of Lutterworth, which also includes the adjacent village of Bitteswell had a population of 11,364.
+It is located 6.5 mi north of Rugby and 12 mi south of Leicester.
+At the 2021 UK census, Lutterworth had a population of 10,833.

 History

-Lutterworth was originally an Anglo Saxon settlement, its name is probably derived from the Old English Hlutre Worth: Lutterworth was mentioned in the Domesday Book of 1086.
+Lutterworth was originally an Anglo-Saxon settlement; the name Lutterworth is possibly derived from the Old English hlūtreworð meaning 'enclosure on the River Hlūtre (which is likely an old name of the River Swift).
+The name Hlūtre itself is probably derived from the Old English hlūttor meaning 'clear' or 'bright'.
+Lutterworth was mentioned in the Domesday Book of 1086.

 Lutterworth was granted its market charter in 1214 by King John and became a small but busy market town.

-In the 14th century, the religious reformer John Wycliffe was rector in St Mary's Church, Lutterworth between 1374 and 1384, and it was here that he is traditionally believed to have produced the first translation of the Bible from Latin into English.
-The church was restored in the 19th century and a large tower replaced the original spire.
-The church still contains some 15th-century wall paintings.

-The Irish statesman Robert le Poer was parish priest here c.1318.
+In the 14th century, the religious reformer John Wycliffe was rector of Lutterworth between 1374 and 1384, and it was during his time here that he is traditionally believed to have produced the first translation of the Bible from Latin into English.
+The Irish statesman Robert le Poer was also parish priest here c.
+1318.

-Lutterworth Grammar School was founded in 1630, by 1676 the population of Lutterworth had reached 644.
+Lutterworth Grammar School was founded in 1630; by 1676 the population of Lutterworth had reached 644.

-In the days of the stagecoach, Lutterworth was an important stopping-place on the road from Leicester to Oxford and London, and many former coaching inns remain in the town.
-The town also contains a number of well preserved half-timbered buildings.
+In the days of the stagecoach, Lutterworth was an important stopping place on the road from Leicester to Oxford and London, and many former coaching inns remain in the town.
+The town also contains a number of well-preserved half-timbered buildings.

-Frank Whittle, inventor of the jet engine, developed some of the world's first jet engines at the British Thomson-Houston works in Lutterworth, and in nearby Rugby, during the late 1930s and the 1940s, with his company Power Jets.
-A replica of his first jet aircraft the Gloster E.28/39 stands in the middle of a roundabout just south of the town as a memorial and a number of papers and documents relating to Whittle's development of the jet engine are displayed at the town's museum.
+Sir Frank Whittle, inventor of the jet engine, developed some of the world's first jet engines at the British Thomson-Houston works in Lutterworth, and in nearby Rugby, during the late 1930s and the 1940s, with his company Power Jets.
+A replica of his first jet aircraft, the Gloster E.28/39, stands in the middle of a roundabout just south of the town as a memorial and a number of papers and documents relating to Whittle's development of the jet engine are displayed at the town's museum.

 The M1 motorway was built just to the east of Lutterworth in 1964, and the M6 motorway was built a few miles to the south in 1971.

-At the time of the first national census in 1801, Lutterworth had a population of 1,652, this had nearly doubled to 3,197 by 1901.
+At the time of the first national census in 1801, Lutterworth had a population of 1,652; this had nearly doubled to 3,197 by 1901.
 By 2001 it had reached 8,294.
-Further population growth in the 21st century has brought the population up to nearly 10,000 by 2017.
+Further population growth in the 21st century brought the population up to nearly 10,000 by 2017.

 Notable buildings

+St Mary’s Church

+The parish church of St Mary was originally constructed in the 13th century and underwent major restorations in the 19th when a large tower replaced the original spire.
+The church contains some notable 15th century wall paintings which have been uncovered and restored.